AI Readiness Assessment: A 5-Stage Framework for Business Leaders

 Lower Maturity Challenges

-Organizations early in their AI journey typically struggle with:
+Organizations early in their journey typically struggle with:

-Finding the right applications: Where should we actually use AI?
-What problems are good candidates for AI solutions?
+• Finding the right applications: Where should we use AI?
+What problems are good candidates?

-Data availability: We don’t have data, so how can we do anything with AI?
-(This often stops organizations before they realize there are ways to address the data problem.)
+• Data availability: We do not have data, so how can we do anything?
+(This often stops organizations before they realize solutions exist.)

-Knowledge and literacy gaps: Understanding what AI can and cannot do, and building enough internal expertise to make informed decisions.
+• Knowledge gaps: Understanding what AI can and cannot do, and building enough internal expertise for informed decisions.

-Budget and resources: Getting organizational commitment to actually fund AI initiatives.
+• Budget and resources: Getting organizational commitment to fund AI initiatives.

-These challenges are fundamentally about building capability and confidence.
-They’re real barriers, but they’re also solvable through education, small wins, and strategic planning.
+These challenges are about building capability and confidence.
+They are real barriers, but they are solvable through education, small wins, and strategic planning.

 Higher Maturity Challenges

-Integration complexity: We have AI systems running in different areas, but they don’t talk to each other.
-How do we integrate these capabilities?
+• Integration complexity: AI systems running in different areas do not talk to each other.

-These challenges reflect growing sophistication.
-They’re harder to solve than early-stage problems, but they emerge only after you’ve achieved real AI capability.
+These reflect growing sophistication.
+They are harder than early-stage problems, but they emerge only after real AI capability is achieved.

-For each domain, assign a maturity level from 1-5 based on your current capabilities.
-Where you score lowest indicates your highest-priority areas for development.
+Evaluating across the seven domains gives you a clear picture of where to focus.
+For each domain, assign a maturity level from 1–5 based on current capabilities.
+Your lowest scores indicate your highest-priority areas.

 Evaluation Approaches

-Structured interviews: Talk with leaders across your organization about their understanding of AI capabilities, current initiatives, and challenges.
-These conversations reveal both explicit capabilities and gaps in knowledge or strategy.
+• Structured interviews: Talk with leaders across your organization about their understanding of AI capabilities, current initiatives, and challenges.

-Questionnaires: Develop specific questions for each domain.
+• Questionnaires: Develop specific questions for each domain.
 For data maturity: How accessible is our customer data?
-How clean is it?
-For governance: Do we have written policies about AI usage?
-For culture: How do people react when AI initiatives are proposed?
+For governance: Do we have written AI policies?

-Evidence collection: Look at actual capabilities, not just aspirations.
-Do you have people successfully running AI projects?
-Examine their skill levels.
-Review your data infrastructure.
-Is data actually organized and accessible?
-Count the AI initiatives that have moved from experiment to production.
+• Evidence collection: Look at actual capabilities, not aspirations.
+Count AI initiatives that have moved from experiment to production.

-External research: Use AI tools to help you evaluate where you stand.
-GPT-4, Claude, or other AI systems can help you think through assessment questions and benchmark against industry standards.
+• External research: Use AI tools to help think through assessment questions and benchmark against industry standards.

 Understanding where your weakest links are helps you address them strategically.
-Perfect scores across all domains aren’t the goal.
+Perfect scores across all domains are not the goal.

 Making Sense of Your Assessment

-Once you’ve evaluated your organization across the seven domains, you can visualize where you stand.
-The lowest-scored domain becomes your highest priority because it’s limiting your ability to progress.
+Once you have evaluated your organization across the seven domains, your lowest-scored domain becomes your highest priority because it limits your ability to progress.

 Consider an example organization that scores: